La Idea Incubator Project

 - To provide entrepreneurs from Central American countries with access to advanced incubation services in the United States, resulting in investment opportunities, customer interactions, mentorship from subject matter experts, and additional guidance for successful business launches.

 - To establish a network of quality entrepreneurship centers across the Western Hemisphere that can support La Idea participants upon their return from the United States, so the above activities are further enabled up to twelve months after their return home.

 Join us for an informational webinar

-The La Idea Incubator Program is seeking business to business or business to consumer small companies from throughout Central America who are providing a variety of services to their clients.
-Eligible service-based businesses include but are not limited to: consulting; lifestyle or fitness coaching; creative or art services; business development or marketing services; technical, architecture and/or manufacturing services; event planning; real estate services; or tourism/travel agencies.
+The La Idea Incubator Project is seeking business to business or business to consumer small companies from throughout Central America who are providing a variety of services to their clients.
+Eligible companies should be developing products and/or services in one of the available cohorts (see below for additional details of current and upcoming cohorts).

 We will be covering benefits of the program, eligibility requirements, how to apply, and through a series of webinars.

 Please check back often for an updated schedule of upcoming webinars.
 We will be hosting webinars pertaining to the entrepreneur and Soft Landing open RFP’s.

 Click below to view our previous webinar describing the La Idea Incubator Project.